|

 Strategy 2.10 Train appropriate health staff for emergency response

-Strategy 2.11 Develop an emergency deployment strategy for different kinds of health workers
+Strategy 2.11 Develop an emergency deployment strategy for different

 Strategy 2.12 Ensure adequate support for front-line workers